What is a compensation strategy?

 Common compensation strategies include:

-• Straight salary: Paying workers a base salary based on their role and job title.
+- Straight salary: Paying workers a base salary or hourly wage based on their role and job title.

-• Salary and commission: Paying workers a base salary and added commission.
+- Salary and commission: With this pay mix, you offer workers a base salary and add commission.

-• Profit margin or revenue-based: Employers pay workers entirely with the profits generated by the organization.
+- Profit margin or revenue-based: Employers pay workers entirely with the profits the organization generates.
 Profit margin compensation is common with startups.

 With each of these strategies, there are different approaches organizations can take.
-For example, with leading compensation, you set your pay and benefits above current market trends.
-This makes it easier to attract and retain talent and retain workers.
+For example, with leading compensation, you set your pay and benefits above current market conditions.
+This makes it easier to attract and retain talented workers.

-You can also navigate the competitive market by offering similar salary ranges and benefits to your competitors.
+You can also navigate the competitive market by offering similar salary levels and benefits to your competitors.
 This is the most common way for organizations to operate.
-However, your employees may still leave for competitors that offer more.
+But, your employees may still leave for competitors that offer more.

-Each strategy is further nuanced by employee benefits, bonuses, and other perks.
+Each strategy is further nuanced by employee benefits and perks.

 What are the different factors involved in creating a compensation and benefits strategy?